 In addition to Meagher and four others, Pursley coached Glenn Mills to a spot on the USA Olympic squad in 1980.
 Mills would go on to swim for the Tide, winning the NCAA 200 breaststroke title in 1983.

-During the first decade of Pursley's career, his swimmers accounted for seven world records, 12 American Records and 20 U.S. National Championship titles as well as numerous medals in major international competitions - including the Olympic Games and the World Championships.
+During the first decade of his career, Pursley’s swimmers accounted for seven world records, 12 American Records and 20 U.S. National Championship titles as well as numerous medals in major international competitions - including the Olympic Games and the World Championships.

-In 1981, Pursley was named as the first head coach of the Australian Institute of Sport (AIS), where he served as head coach of the combined team for two years and the men's team until August, 1984.
-Six of the AIS athletes who had trained under Pursley (four men and two women) accounted for half of Australia's medals in the 1984 Olympic Games.
+In 1981, Pursley was named as the first head coach of the Australian Institute of Sport (AIS), where he served as head coach of the combined team for two years and the men’s team until August, 1984.
+Six AIS athletes who had trained under Pursley (four men and two women) accounted for half of Australia’s medals at the 1984 Olympic Games.
 Only one of those Olympians was ranked among the top 20 in the world in 1983.
-After the 1984 Olympic Games, Pursley began a three year term as head coach of the Olympian Swim Club in Edmonton, Alberta, where his team progressed from fifth to first in provincial championship competition.

-He was appointed the first USA Swimming National Team Director in 1989 and was responsible for all aspects of the Team USA program.
+Appointed the first USA Swimming National Team Director in 1989, Pursley was responsible for all aspects of the Team USA program.
 During his 14-year tenure, the medal production of the USA team skyrocketed.

 The USA team finished first in the medal count in both men’s and women’s competitions in all three Olympiads of his tenure, culminating with 33 medals, including 14 gold, at the 2000 Olympics which was described by “Sports Illustrated” as the greatest team performance of all time.
 In recognition of his contributions, Pursley was awarded the United States Olympic Committee Chairman’s “Coaching Award” for 2000.

-Pursley returned to the deck in 2003 as the head coach of the Brophy East Swim Team in Phoenix Ariz., before becoming the head coach of British Swimming in 2008.
-The Hall of Fame coach returned to the deck of the Alabama Aquatic Center after leading Great Britain to a UK record 23 spots in the championship finals of the London Olympics in the summer of 2012.
+The Hall of Fame coach returned to the deck of the Alabama Aquatic Center after leading Great Britain to a UK-record 23 spots in the championship finals of the London Olympics in the summer of 2012.

 Pursley and his wife Mary Jo have five children, Lisa, Brian, David, Steven and J.J.
-Lisa joins him on the Alabama staff as an assistant coach, while J.J. is a sophomore on the 2014-15 men's team.
+Lisa and David are both past members of his Alabama staff as assistant coaches, while J.J. competed for the Tide men’s team from 2014-17.